morphware/daemon/README.md

 Once you have all the required system dependencies, clone this repo and move to it.

-This will call npm install for each of the sub projects the repo.
+This will call npm install for each of the sub projects in the repo.
 Install the node dependencies with the following command:

 ```bash